RenuzitV/Tools/tools/README.md

 - alacritty

 # go-specific
 - go-lines
 - go-enum

 # intro to vim, vim motions, and more
-- lazy.nvim (vim plugin manager, also pre-installed package of vim plugins)
+- lazy.nvim -> vim plugin manager, also pre-installed package of vim plugins
-- :Tutor (nvim command to learn vim motions)
+- :Tutor -> nvim command to learn vim motions